-Discretionary permits shall not be granted within areas with a development is prohibited in the "MRP" oO verlay zO one designation if the use or structure will significantly hamper or preclude access to, or the extraction of, a mineral resource, except where when one or more of the following findings can be made:
+Discretionary development is prohibited in the MRP Overlay Zone if the use or structure will significantly hamper or preclude access to, or the extraction of, a mineral resource, except when one or more of the following findings can be made:

 - a.
-Such The use is primarily intended to protect life or property. - b.
-Such The use provides a significant public benefit. - c.
+The use is primarily intended to protect life or property. - b.
+The use provides a significant public benefit. - c.
 The mineral resource is not present at the site. - d.
-Extraction of the mineral resource is not technically or economically feasible.
+Extraction of the mineral resource is not technically or economically feasible. - e.

-e.
 Extraction of the mineral resource is not feasible due to limitations imposed by the County.